Last updated on 2nd July 2019

 So first, what about the developing research on psychedelics and terminal illness distress?
 Stephen Ross's paper "Therapeutic use of classic psychedelics to treat cancer-related psychiatric distress" is an excellent systematic review of clinical trials in this area, published from 1960-2018.
 He found six open label trials that came out between 1964 and 1980, involving 341 patients, that suggested that psychedelic-assisted therapy (mostly with LSD) can improve cancer-related depression, anxiety, and fear of death.
 Between 2011 and 2016 there were four randomized controlled trials published, involving 104 patients mostly treated with psilocybin.
 This stronger scientific evidence demonstrated that "psychedelic-assisted treatment can produce rapid, robust, and sustained improvements in cancer-related psychological and existential distress".
 Understandably & rightly these very encouraging findings are triggering a flurry of further research.

 Two other recent papers have also reviewed the use of psychedelics for end of life distress - Reiche et al's "Serotonergic hallucinogens in the treatment of anxiety and depression in patients suffering from a life-threatening disease: A systematic review" and Varley's "Psychedelic-assisted therapy for anxiety and depression in the face of death: A critical review with an anthropological lens".
-The latter paper interestingly comments "The recent trials have higher methodological quality and demonstrate the profound impact of psychedelics for this particular patient presentation.
-However, a number of gaps, including understanding the meaning of death and dying in Western society; the nature of the psychedelic experience and how this lends itself to assisting those who are facing death; and how suffering and psychological distress are defined and understood in current psychiatric and medical frameworks.
-This article provides a critical evaluation of the recent publications and suggests how anthropology may contribute knowledge to this emerging field."
 And to get a fuller, more personal sense of how psychedelics can affect cancer-related distress, see the series of short video interviews with research trial participants viewable online at the Heffter Research Institute's website.
+I would strongly recommend watching a few of these short 5 minute or so stories.
+They colour in an understanding of the potentially tremendous value of psychedelics in this area in a way that simple numbers never can.

-So it really looks as though psychedelics have a potentially significant part to play in helping with severe end of life distress.
+Psychedelics clearly have a potentially significant part to play in helping with severe end of life distress.
 What about the less studied observation that psychedelic experience reduces death anxiety in the general population?
 The Death transcendence scale has been the main assessment measure used in research in this area.
 Small, exploratory reseach studies have shown significant changes in scores on this scale still evident a year after even a single high-dose psychedelic experience - see "Long lasting effects of LSD in normal subjects" and "Psilocybin-occasioned mystical-type experience in combination with meditation and other spiritual practices produces enduring positive changes in psychological functioning and in trait measures of prosocial attitudes and behaviors".
+And again I think watching a couple of short videos of cancer-sufferers' experience quickly illustrates why similar 'inner journeys' might well impact fear of death in anyone (not just people suffering from cancer).

 These findings are deeply intriguing and to add still further interest, subjective experiences during psychedelic trips can feel very similar to experiences reported in near-death situations.
 So Timmerman & colleagues recently gave the psychedelic DMT to a group of subjects who "then completed a validated and widely used measure of NDE's (near-death experiences)" - see "DMT models the near-death experience".
 The researchers went on to report "we found significant relationships between the NDE scores and DMT-induced ego-dissolution and mystical-type experiences ...
 Furthermore, we found a significant overlap in nearly all of the NDE phenomenological features when comparing DMT-induced NDEs with a matched group of ‘actual’ NDE experiencers.
 These results reveal a striking similarity between these states that warrants further investigation."